rtakeshi/latam-challenge/README.md

 I will prepare a dataset in staging quality layer to apply the functions; Test datasets will be stored in my container in the folder "test"; the development will be guided through those test cases.

+### Mocked Data

-By using the Python Faker package, I was able to create a mocked dataset to guide my TDD.
+By using the Python Faker package, I was able to develop two Python programs with the assistance of ChatGPT to generate mocked data for my experimental scenarios.

-I had a hard work using ChatGPT to give me expected results to guide my TDD, i decided to solve the analytics outside this project context to fix my test scenarios, in consequence i had to edit my test case scenario a couple times.
+The mocked data consisted of an ID, date, content using random emojis, random mentions, and usernames.

+The "mock_data.py" generated data for my TDD development.
+The "mock_volume_data.py" generated data for the PySpark memory and time usage analysis.
+By adjusting parameters, I was able to create two datasets with 2.2GB and 20GB of data.
+My mocked data generators are located in the "data/test" folder.

+### Developing expected results for test cases

+To obtain my expected results for test cases, I encountered difficulties when attempting to automate the generation in ChatGPT.
+The solution provided was to create a sandbox notebook (not included in this repository) in order to generate the expected results manually.

+As a result, for each question's solution, I had to develop a preliminary version in my local sandbox.
+I understand that this approach is not in line with good TDD (Test-Driven Development) practices.

 **Future improvements**